Andrewcoder43/AmbiencePunk/README.md

+The Project can be found by visiting this link  https://andrewcoder43.github.io/AmbiencePunk/

+**How it works**
 Click on the individual weather icons to play the audio of that sound.
 To turn of the sound of the weather icon click the icon again.
 Control the volume of the audio by moving the slider button up and down.